30-Day Money Back Guarantee

 • No unnecessary additives like magnesium stearate, silicon dioxide, or artificial colors

-• Manufacturing details indicating GMP-certified, FDA-registered facilities
+• Manufacturing details confirming products are manufactured in GMP-certified, FDA-registered facilities

 Red Flags: